-- Our clients are supported by a secure, scalable server infrastructure.
+Our clients are supported by a secure, scalable server infrastructure.
 In North America, our primary servers are hosted in a fully-secured, third-party server center in the Eastern United States and are supported by a backup server facility located in the Southwestern United States.
+In Europe, our primary servers are hosted in a fully-secured, third-party server center in London.
+During 2007, we began to build a collocation facility in the eastern U.S. to enable us to begin to take over management of the servers and infrastructure for the LivePerson and Kasamba services.
+We expect this transition, once complete, to enable us to exert even greater control over system architecture, security, scalability and overall management of our infrastructure.

-In Europe, our primary servers are hosted in a fully-secured, third-party server center in London. - · Our network, hardware and software are designed to accommodate our clients' demand for secure, high-quality 24-hours per day/seven-days per week service. - As a hosted service, we are able to add additional capacity and new features quickly and efficiently.
+- Our network, hardware and software are designed to accommodate our clients' demand for secure, high-quality 24-hour per day/seven-day per week service. - As a hosted service, we are able to add additional capacity and new features quickly and efficiently.
 This has enabled us to immediately provide these benefits simultaneously to our entire client base.
 In addition, it allows us to maintain a relatively short development and implementation cycle.

-As a Software as a Service provider, we focus on the development of tightly integrated software design and network architecture.
+As a SaaS provider, we focus on the development of tightly integrated software design and network architecture.
 We dedicate significant resources to designing our software and network architecture based on the fundamental principles of security, reliability and scalability.

 Software Design.
 Our software design is based on client-server architecture.
-As a Software as a Service provider, our clients install only the LivePerson software client (Windows or Java-based) on their operators' workstations.
+As a SaaS provider, our clients install only the LivePerson Operator Console (Windows or Java-based) on their operators' workstations.
 Visitors to our clients' websites require only a standard Web browser and do not need to download software from LivePerson in order to interact with our clients' operators or to use the LivePerson services.